-Born in Hackney, Stanley Briggs started his career in Kent with Folkestone before he moved to Hermitage FC in 1890.
+Born in Hackney, yet a pupil of Grove High School in Folkestone, Stanley Briggs played his intial football with Folkestone before he moved to Hermitage FC in 1890.
 He then moved to Tottenham Hotspur in 1892.
 By the age of 20 he was already considered one of the leading Amateur players in England.
 His ability was widely appreciated and his skills were constantly in demand by other clubs.
 Being an Amateur, Briggs could take advantage of this and, in 1893, he signed for Woolwich Arsenal but only stayed for 2 games before returning to Tottenham.

 During his playing days Briggs was well known in and around London and also played for Corinthians, Friars, London Caledonians, Shepherds Bush, Millwall Athletic, Richmond, Upton Park and of course, Clapton.